message/iata/MV.md

-Published 20.04.2021
+Published 26.04.2021
 1. Passengers and airline crew must complete a "Traveller Health Declaration" 24 hours before departure at <a href="https://imuga.immigration.gov.mv/">https://imuga.immigration.gov.mv/</a> .
 2. Passengers must have a negative COVID-19 PCR test result taken at most 96 hours before departure from the first embarkation point.
 Passengers who have transited for more than 24 hours must repeat the test.
 The test result must have the name of the passenger as in the passport and name and address of the testing laboratory.
 - This does not apply to:
 - nationals and residents of the Maldives;
 - passengers younger than 1 year;
-- passengers with a COVID-19 vaccination certificate if the last vaccine dose was received at least 14 days before departure;
+- passengers with a COVID-19 vaccination certificate if the last vaccine dose was received at least 14 days before departure.
+They must not arrive from India or have transited through India for more than 24 hours;
 - passengers with a dependent, student or marriage visa.
 3. Passengers traveling as tourists must have a hotel reservation confirmation for the entire stay in a registered tourist facility.
 4. Passengers could be subject to medical screening.